catness/100-days-of-code/log.md

 * Implemented swipe on the empty calendar days.

 * Removed the Paged adapter on the main screen (it didn't work as expected, and there's no need for it as the Calendar page is more convenient), and added a setting for the max number of reports to show.

+### Day 11: 2019-05-11

+* Replaced the text "edit datetime" field for reports with date and time picker widgets.

+* Removed the export database dependency on LiveData, made it fully asynchronous, cleaned up export/import code.